 Vodka/mix – £7

 Banquet – one of the little “extras” that Lost Village offer was a gala banquet, a 4 course fine dining experience cooked by Micheal O’Hare (The Man Behind The Curtain) and Lee Westcott (The Typing Room).
 We were offered a refreshing Grey Goose cocktail on arrival and instantly got chatting to other diners.
-You might think it’s strange to have fine dinning in the middle of a festival, particularly a dance music festival, but it really worked!
+You might think it’s strange to have fine dining in the middle of a festival, particularly a dance music festival, but it really worked!
 The atmosphere was pretty rowdy, like being at a wedding and being sat with all your best mates who’ve spent most of the day drinking shots!
 Haha.
 The food was delicious, as good as any high end restaurant I’ve been to, yet cooked in a field in Lincolnshire.
 Oh, and the added bonus of free flowing wine and cocktails.
-Amazing!
+If you’re a foodie, this is a must!

-Cost = £60, including alcohol & soft drinks
+Cost = £60, including lots of alcohol & soft drinks

 The tribal forest theme is weaved throughout the whole festival, from the stage decoration to actors and weird creatures running through the forest.
 Every time I wandered through the trees I saw and heard something different, at times it felt a bit Blair Witch Project, but it was also a clever way of pulling the audience into the world of the lost tribe.

 With a capacity of only 5000 it felt like a small community, people we’d met and chatted to on the first night we continually bumped into and danced with.
 Everyone was open and friendly, we didn’t see any aggro all weekend so it would be a perfect first festival for newbies.
-Lost Village Festival is still a fledgling event, but I’ve got a feeling it is going to grow and grow, so watch this space!
-Tickets for 2017 are already on sale if you attended this year, and available to register here for everybody else.
+Lost Village Festival is still a relatively new event, but I’ve got a feeling it is going to grow and grow, so watch this space!
+Tickets for 2018 are already on sale and selling fast, click here to snap yours up.

 So which festivals do you have planned for the rest of the summer? let me know in the comments